MARKET SNAPSHOT: U.S. Stocks On Track To Resume Their Record-busting Rise

 Which stocks are in focus?

-Shares in General Electric Co.(GE) edged 0.3% higher in premarket action following news that several of its top executives are leaving the conglomerate.
+Shares in General Electric Co.(GE) were switching between small gains and losses in premarket action following news that several of its top executives are leaving the conglomerate.
 The departures signify a high-profile shake-up (http://www.marketwatch.com/story/ge-finance-chief-jeff-bornstein-to-leave-company-in-high-profile-shake-up-2017-10-06) under new CEO John Flannery, who is under pressure to reboot the company.
+GE also said it has elected an activist investor to its board (http://www.marketwatch.com/story/ge-elects-activist-investor-trians-cio-ed-garden-to-its-board-2017-10-09).

 Shares in data-center company Switch Inc. fell 4% premarket after they surged 23% on Friday in their trading debut (http://www.marketwatch.com/story/switch-ipo-stock-soars-more-than-20-on-first-day-of-trading-2017-10-06).